Cancer. Radiation. The very words inspire fear. When Atlanta patients

 anxious.
 They don’t know what to expect or how this diagnosis and

 treatment is going to affect their lives.
-At the DeKalb Medical Radiation Oncology Centers (North Decatur and Hillandale campuses), our board-certified physicians and expertly
+At the Emory Decatur Hospital Radiation Oncology Centers (Decatur and Hillandale campuses), our board-certified physicians and expertly

 trained staff are dedicated to providing the most current and innovative